-Injecting relevant data into negotiations across the company brings insight to (negotiation) conversations.
+Injecting relevant data into company negotiations brings insight into (negotiation) conversations.
 This is not to put the other party on the defensive, but to add perspective and context.
 Sharing data with your negotiating partner can often lead to better deals for both. (thinkLeaders)

 Ultimately, everyone appreciates a level playing field.
 The data you gain from your analysis, both in terms of historical spend and inefficiencies that could be improved, is valuable to both sides.
 Sharing data where appropriate helps to establish credibility and trust, which often leads to a mutually beneficial buyer/supplier relationship.

 Related Article: The Importance of Integration in Your New Spend Management Solution

 Overcoming the Challenges to Effective Vendor Spend Analysis Implementation

 In short, spend analysis can play a vital role in helping supply managers not just improve initial negotiation of vendor contracts, but also maintain positive and mutually beneficial relationships with these suppliers over time.
 However, organizations tend to struggle with supplier contract negotiation because of poor data quality, incompatible data sources, and insufficient systems in place to automate the process.
 All three of these reasons can be solved with the right software solution in place.
 Could ProcurePort be that solution for you?
 Register for a live demo of our cloud-hosted spend analysis software to find out.